jkossen/showoff/README.rst

 Showoff is a webbased photo album management system explicitly aimed at simple needs.

-Showoff was written in Python_, utilizing Flask_ and for the interface a slightly modified Galleriffic_, a JQuery_ plugin.
+Showoff was written in Python_, utilizing Flask_.
+The frontend uses Bootstrap_, jQuery_ and Swipebox_.

-For a live demo of the viewer app, see http://jkossen.nl/showoff/public.html
+Showoff is separated into an admin app and a frontend app which can run indepentently in different environments.

 Copyright and license
 ---------------------